tommct/spikingthesis/contents/introduction.md

 width: 100%
 name: fig-hh_gateprobs
 ---
 The membrane potential (black) during a spike as described by the Hodgkin-Huxley equations from the giant squid axon {cite}`hodgkinQuantitativeDescriptionMembrane1952`.
-Tick marks are every 3 ms. The colored lines indicate the probability that the gate in a given ion channel protein is open.
+Tick marks are every 3 ms. The colored lines indicate the probability that the gate in a given ion channel protein is open (and the fraction of transmembrane proteins that have the gate open in the population of those ion channels).
 The green line, for example shows that at spike onset, virtually all $m$-gates of the voltage-gated sodium channels are open and less than 3 ms later, they are closed.
 ```
 ````
 `````